ciao-project/ciao/networking/cnci_agent/scripts/README.md

 ## Overview ##

-Helper scripts to provison and test CNCI Images
+Helper scripts to provision and test CNCI Images

-## CNCI Image Provisoning ##
+## CNCI Image Provisioning ##

 The CNCI Image creation scripts helps you create a CNCI Image from a clear linux cloud image.
 Clear cloud images can be obtained from

 https://download.clearlinux.org/image/

-The scripts are used to provison the image with the CNCI Agent and the certificates it needs to connect to the ciao-scheduler.
+The scripts are used to provision the image with the CNCI Agent and the certificates it needs to connect to the ciao-scheduler.

 0. The image has to be preprovisoned with the following tools